HaoCuii/Taskify/README.md

 3. **Set Up Firebase**:
     - Go to the [Firebase Console](https://console.firebase.google.com/).
     - Create a new Firebase project.
-    - Set up Firebase Realtime Database and Firebase Authentication in your Firebase project.
+    - Set up Firebase Realtime Database in your Firebase project.
     - Download the Firebase config file and add it to your project as `firebaseConfig.js` in the `src/` folder.
     - Replace the values in the config file with your Firebase project's keys.